rust-lang/book/src/ch07-01-packages-and-crates.md

 A crate can come in one of two forms: a binary crate or a library crate.
 *Binary crates* are programs you can compile to an executable that you can run, such as a command-line program or a server.
-Each must have a function called `main` that defines what happens when the executable runs.
+It must have a function called `main` that defines what happens when the executable runs.
 All the crates we’ve created so far have been binary crates.